Water balance: relationship between inputs and outputs of a drainage basin.

 Drainage Divide: Also known as a watershed, it is the line defining the boundary of a river or stream drainage basin separating it from adjacent basin(s).

 You should have an understanding of the following river features:

-* Features of drainage basins: source, tributary, confluence, channel, floodplain, mouth, delta, distributaries.
+*source, tributary, confluence, channel, floodplain, mouth, delta, distributaries.

 * River profile & characteristics: upper, middle & lower valley.
 Bradshaw model.
 Waterfalls.

 * River discharge: define, measurement (cumecs).

 - Describe the factors affecting the hydrograph: basin shape/size, drainage density, human influence, slope gradient, climate, soil type, vegetation.